alisherbek-rakhimov/githubtask/README.md

 # githubtask

-Test task via PyGithub and Matplotlib(PyQt5 for GUI)
+Test task with PyGithub and Matplotlib(PyQt5 for GUI)

 Please activate venv and install all requirements before running `main.py`.
 I kept gihtub personal access token in main.py instead of using .env I hope for test-task purposes this is enough